 I don't have to tell you what this movie is about (it's easily one of the best stoner movies of all time) and you know exactly what scene I'm talking about.
 If you don't, then here it is.
 That's Phoebe Cates.

+And, to repeat, Phoebe Cates in her teens/20s was one of the greatest parts of the '80s.
 She tops every one of these lists and with great reason.
 The mix of innocence and mischief in her eyes in every scene just steals the entire movie every time.

-#40 on The Funniest '80s Movies
+#41 on The Funniest '80s Movies

-#26 on The Best Movies of 1984
+#49 on The Best Movies of 1983

 I could not have watched this movie more as a kid.
 And if I had managed that, I'm sure my parents would have sent me to some kind of psychiatrist (which, in retrospect, would have been a good decision, which means that yes, all kids should watch this movie at least 50 times).

-#91 on The Funniest '80s Movies
+#94 on The Funniest '80s Movies

 #6 on The Best Movies of 1983